Christmas Eve: Cuba

+In Cuban and Cuban-American tradition, the pig is sometimes cooked in a Caja China, a large box where an entire pig is placed below hot coals.
+The dinner features many side dishes and desserts, and often games of dominoes are played.
+The tradition is continued by Cuban families in Florida and the United States.
+The dinner on the Christmas Eve is the center of the celebration.

+Christmas Eve dinner is generally not served at a set time, though it is typically eaten as a family.
+It is expected that the entire family will be at the table to start tasting the frijoles negros dormidos (sleeping black beans) and the arroz blanco desgranado y reluciente (shredded white rice), the yuca con mojo (a Cuban side dish made by marinating cassava in garlic, sour orange, and olive oil), the roasted pork or the stuffed or unfilled guanajo, along with homemade desserts, such as Christmas fritters, and a wide range of sweets in syrup and Spanish nougat.

+The visit to the archipelago of Pope John Paul II, in 1998, prompted the Cuban government, in a gesture of goodwill, to declare 25 December again as a holiday, which it had not been for several decades.

-Czech Republic
+Czech Republic and Slovakia

-In the Czech Republic, fasting on the day of Christmas Eve (or only eating meatless food) is a medieval tradition.
+In the Czech Republic and Slovakia, fasting on the day of Christmas Eve (or only eating meatless food) is a medieval tradition.
 The belief is that if one lasted until Christmas dinner, they would see a golden pig, which is a symbol of luck.
 A typical Christmas breakfast is a sweet braided bread vánočka.
 Christmas Eve dinner traditionally consists of a carp (baked or fried) and a potato salad.

 France

 In French-speaking places, Réveillon is a long dinner eaten on Christmas Eve.

 Guam and the Northern Marianas

 In Guam and the Northern Marianas, dishes include shrimp kelaguen; coconut crab; and kadon octopus (octopus stewed in sweet peppers and coconut milk).
 Beef is a rarity, but a popular dish is tinaktak, ground beef in coconut milk.